 Violent crime is a senseless, often random act, and it is far too common in today’s society.
 Victims and their families need support as they attempt to rebuild lives torn apart by tragedy.

-Attorney General Kwame Raoul has made it a priority to provide services to help victims meet the challenges that often result from a violent crime and to help them regain peace of mind.
+The Attorney General's Office has made it a priority to provide a variety of services to help victims meet the challenges that often result from a violent crime and to help them regain peace of mind.
 Programs administered by the Crime Victim Services Division include:

 The Domestic Violence Fund provides funding for legal advocacy, legal assistance, and legal services to victims of domestic violence who are or have been married or in a civil union.
 This fund is awarded from a portion of marriage license fees and a portion of civil union license fees.
 Any public or private not-for-profit agency that provides legal services to victims of domestic violence may apply to the Illinois Attorney General for funding from the Domestic Violence Fund.